Student maternity, paternity and adoption

 - Whether the student wishes to consider taking a break from their studies and the implications this may have.

-- Pregnancy related sickness and extenuation.
+- Pregnancy related sickness and mitigation (formerly called extenuation).

 - Placement and field trip potential risks, whether it is safe to attend and if the course leader will need to contact the placement provider to discuss reasonable adjustments.